Cardiac event monitors

 There are no risks associated with the test, other than possible skin irritation.

 Krahn AD, Yee R, Skanes AC, Klein GJ.
-Cardiac monitoring: short- and long-term recording.
-In: Zipes DP, Jalife J, Stevenson WG, eds.
-Cardiac Electrophysiology: From Cell to Bedside.
-7th ed.
-Philadelphia, PA: Elsevier; 2018:chap 66.
+Electrocardiographic monitoring: short- and long-term recording.
+In: Jalife J, Stevenson WG, eds.
+Zipes and Jalife's Cardiac Electrophysiology: From Cell to Bedside.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 62.

 Reviewed by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.